athnlp/athnlp-labs/labs-exercises/question-answering.md

     further processed by a Linear layer and a Tanh activation function.
 The Linear layer weights are trained from the next sentence prediction (classification) objective during Bert pretraining. ``torch.FloatTensor`` of shape ``(batch_size, hidden_size)``
-- **attentions**: Attentions weights after the attention softmax, used to compute the weighted average in the self-attention heads.
+- **attentions**: Attention weights after the attention softmax, used to compute the weighted average in the self-attention heads.
 List of ``torch.FloatTensor`` (one for each layer) of shape ``(batch_size, num_heads, sequence_length, sequence_length)``

 Given the output of the BERT model, it is possible to use two different strategies to predict the answer span: